Azurá Stevens

-Azurá Breeona Stevens (born February 1, 1996) is an American professional basketball player for the Los Angeles Sparks of the Women’s National Basketball Association (WNBA).
-Stevens played collegiately for the Duke Blue Devils and the Connecticut Huskies.
+Azurá Breeona Stevens (born February 1, 1996) is an American professional basketball player for the Los Angeles Sparks of the Women's National Basketball Association (WNBA) and for Rose BC of Unrivaled.
+Stevens played college basketball at Duke and UConn.
 She was drafted with the 6th overall pick in the 2018 WNBA draft by the Dallas Wings.

-Background
+Early life

 Stevens was born in Pawtucket, Rhode Island, the daughter of Damon and Kaasha Stevens.
 She attended Cary High School in Cary, North Carolina, graduating in 2014.
 She played basketball at Cary High, where she averaged 30 points, 20 rebounds, and four blocks her senior year.
 As a sophomore and junior in high school, she played basketball with The Miracle League of the Triangle.

 Stevens was an All-Academic selection all four years of high school.
 Her senior year, she was selected as an All-American by Parade Magazine.
 In 2014, she was selected for All-State by the Associated Press and for All-North Carolina First Team by USA Today.

-Career

 College career

 Stevens played for the Duke Blue Devils during the 2014–15 and 2015-16 season.
 At Duke, she was named to the All-ACC Second Team as a freshman and to the First Team as a sophomore.
 She sat out the following due to transfer rules before playing for the UConn Huskies in the 2017-18 season.
 At UConn, she was named to the All-AAC Second Team and received the AAC Sixth Player of Year and AAC Newcomer of Year awards.